Is Heaven the Reward of the Saved?

 HAVE ACCESS TO NEW JERUSALEM

-Not only do the righteous inherit the Kingdom of God but also they have access to New Jerusalem from where the Father will rule all of his creation.
+Not only do the righteous inherit the Kingdom of God but also they have access to New Jerusalem from where the Father rules all of his creation.

 "And there in no wise enter into it any thing that defiles, neither whatsoever works abomination, or makes a lie: but they which are written in the lamb's book of life" (Rev.21:27 KJV).